 Each Malefic/creature is immune to social calls.

 This ritual makes a follower of Vecatra into a Cultist of the Other face.

 Evil is a word used by the ignorant and the weak.
 The Other is about survival, about unleashing the real strength of Vecatra, about embracing the world and all its truths fully and utterly.

-Act – The Cultist makes their way to the shrine of the Other face along with the Initiate wishing to become a Cultist and have them kneel before it.
+Act – The Cultist makes their way to the shrine of the Other face along with an Initiate who has successfully undergone Saining and has them kneel before it.